slackhq/slack-api-docs/page_oauth.md

 ### Step 2a - Denied Requests

-If the user user denies your request, Slack redirects back to your site with an `error` parameter.
+If the user denies your request, Slack redirects back to your site with an `error` parameter.

     http://yourapp.com/oauth?
       error=access_denied